Lahat Regency: Administrative districts

-(d) The 2010 population of Lahat Selatan District is included in the figure for Lahat District, from which it was cut out.
+(e) The 2010 population of Lahat Selatan District is included in the figure for Lahat District, from which it was cut out. (f) including one kelurahan - the town of Lebuay Bandung.

 Megalithic sites

 In Lahat Regency, near Pagar Alam city, there are 1,027 artifacts which spread over 40 sites in 12 communities.
 The megalithic sites in Lahat Regency may be the second largest such sites in Indonesia after Sangiran (Central Java) for fossils.